speedybits/PokerTetris/CARDTRIS.md

 - Card text:
   - Value: positioned at top half of the card, font-size as large as possible while still fitting
   - Suit: positioned at bottom half of the card, font-size as large as possible while still fitting
-  - Colors: red for hearts/diamonds, black for clubs/spades, purple for jokers
+  - Colors: red for hearts/diamonds, black for clubs/spades, purple for jokers, gray for X cards
-  - Values displayed as: A (1), 2-10, J (11), Q (12), K (13), JOKER
+  - Values displayed as: A (1), 2-10, J (11), Q (12), K (13), JOKER, X
-  - Suits displayed as: ♥ ♦ ♣ ♠ 🃏
+  - Suits displayed as: ♥ ♦ ♣ ♠ 🃏 X
+- X cards:
+  - Single large gray X symbol centered in card
+  - No suit display
+  - Subtle pulsing animation while falling
+  - 50% faster falling animation than normal cards

 ## Visual Design
 - Dark theme with gradient background (#1a0f2e to #2c1654)